Hostivice: Administrative division

+Etymology

+The name was derived from the personal name Hostivít, meaning "Hostivít's village".

 Geography

 Hostivice is located west of Prague, in its immediate vicinity.
-It lies in the Prague Plateau.
-The Litovický Stream flows through the territory and supply a set of ponds.
+It lies in a flat agricultural landscape in the Prague Plateau.
+The stream of Litovický potok flows through the territory and supplies a system of three fishponds, protected as the Hostivice Ponds Nature Monument.

 History

-Břve is the oldest part of the town, the first written mention is from 1184.
+Břve is the oldest part of the town, first mentioned in 1184.
 The first written mention of Hostivice is from 1277.

-The current appearance of the town was created by merging and growing four separate villages: Hostivice, Litovice, Jeneček, and Břve.
+The current appearance of the town was created by merging and growing four separate villages: Hostivice, Litovice, Jeneček and Břve.
 In 1849, Litovice, Jeneček and Břve merged to create one municipality of Litovice, and in 1950, it was merged with Hostivice.
-In 1978 Hostivice became a town.
+In 1978, Hostivice became a town.

 Demographics

 Transport

 Hostivice lies close to Václav Havel Airport Prague.
 The D6 motorway from Prague to Karlovy Vary runs next to the town.

-Hostivice is also connected with Prague with the Smíchov – Hostivice railway line.
+Hostivice is located on the railway lines Prague–Kladno and Prague–Rudná.

+Sights

+The main landmars of the town are the church and castle, located by the town square.
+The Hostivice Castle was built in the early Baroque style in 1689–1697 for Countess Caretto-Millesimo.
+The castle was completely rebuilt in 1732–1734, during the rule of Anna Maria Franziska of Saxe-Lauenburg.
+She also had built a large two-storey granary next to the castle.
+Today the castle serves as the town hall.

+The Church of Saint James the Great was built in the Gothic style in the 13th or 14th century.
+In the 18th and 19th centuries, it was modified and extended into its current form.

+In the centre of the town square is a Baroque Marian column.
+It dates from 1734.